xdylanm/gfx-pixel-creator/README.md

 * correct the behaviour of specific actions

 The prompts contained some domain-specific knowledge (e.g. details about mouse states and events; references to specific divs), but generally focused on what was perceived to be wrong with the behaviour and clarifying the desired outcomes.

+Second pass: adding row/column index labels and export
+* did not get correct code from GPT for creating divs with the correct alignment and sizing, required a fair bit of guess and test
+* export to C code worked the first time